A Brief History of Theatre Within

 Theatre Within was founded as a theatre workshop in 1962 by Alec Rubin, and as a non-profit committed to having a positive social impact through the performing arts in 2006 by Joe Raiola.

 Theatre Within was originally known as Theater of Encounter and regarded as one of New York’s most fearlessly experimental companies.
-Founder Alec Rubin was a master teacher who developed a powerful technique for performing artists to access deep feelings and create emotionally charged work.
-Under his direction, Theater of Encounter produced countless original theater and dance performances, most notably Why Is A Crooked Letter (1966) featuring a young Al Pacino.
+Founder Alec Rubin was a master teacher who developed a powerful technique for performing artists to access deep feelings and create emotionally-charged work.
+Under his direction, Theater of Encounter produced original theater and dance performances, including Why Is A Crooked Letter (1966) featuring a young Al Pacino.
 Other notable workshop members of this period included co-author of Hair, Jerry Ragni, and Obie Award winning actor, Thurman E. Scott.

 at the Theatre Within Studio